Headache and Migraine Specialist Q&A

 Headaches can come in many different forms, depending on the cause.
 While most headaches can be treated using methods specific to their cause, other headaches can be a sign of a more serious issue and you should seek medical treatment.
 Signs of potentially serious headache pain include:

-You should seek treatment from a doctor for headaches that are frequent, don’t respond to current treatment, last for long periods of time with no relief and are causing disruptions to your daily tasks and activities.
+You should seek treatment from a doctor for headaches that are frequent, don’t respond to current treatment, last for long periods of time with no relief, and are causing disruptions to your daily tasks and activities.
 Getting to the source of regular headaches can help you find relief from them.
-In some cases, the trigger can be something that is easily fixed such as drinking more water, ensuring you are eating enough food, taking screen time breaks or getting more fresh air.
-In other cases, treatment may require medication or alternative therapies for treatment.
-There are several different types of headaches and sufferers can experience any number of these.
+In some cases, the trigger can be something that is easily fixed, such as drinking more water, ensuring you are eating enough food, taking screen time breaks, or getting more fresh air.
+In other cases, treatment may require medication or alternative therapies.
+There are several different types of headaches, and sufferers can experience any number of these.
 These headaches can each respond to a different type of treatment, so it is important to understand the triggers and causes in order to avoid them, or if that isn’t possible, at least know how to treat them.
 If you are experiencing headaches and migraines, then book an appointment right away at PrimeHealth Urgent Care.
-Our team of medical professionals are here to help treat your headaches and migraines and we care about your health and well-being.
-We are also open 7 days a week and we are accepting new patients.
-We serve patients from Parrish FL, Ellenton FL, Bradenton FL, Palmetto FL, Lakewood Ranch FL, Sarasota FL, Sun City FL, and Wimauma FL.
-Looking forward to serve you!
+Our team of medical professionals is here to help treat your headaches and migraines, and we care about your health and well-being.
+We are also open 7 days a week and are accepting new patients.
+We serve patients from Bradenton FL, Parrish FL, Sarasota FL, Ellenton, FL, Palmetto FL, Lakewood Ranch FL, Sun City FL, Oneco FL, Fruitville FL, and West Samoset FL.
+Looking forward to serving you!